clintjohnsn/FinRED-ml/README.md

+## Code

+This repo contains an SVM based approach to relation extraction

+## Dataset

 Dataset published in paper "FinRED: A Dataset for Relation Extraction in Financial Domain"

 Soumya Sharma, Tapas Nayak, Arusarka Bose*, Ajay Kumar* Meena, Koustuv Dasgupta, Niloy Ganguly, Pawan Goyal Accepted as poster in The 2nd Workshop on Financial Technology on the Web (FinWeb), In conjunction with The Web Conference 2022

 This repo contains the link to the data for the paper.

 ### Data Sources

 Earning Call Transcipts (ECT):
 ECT have been scraped from seekingalpha.com.
 ECT data link: https://drive.google.com/drive/folders/1-MLGFMRxWXDSp6Io9z9kwDKjB2XI-OQq?usp=sharing

 ### Dataset

 Data drive link: https://drive.google.com/drive/folders/1-k5H79NkqzLkkF4KcndqxAPojnBbmqa4?usp=sharing

 Train, Dev and Test splits have been provided for the FinRED dataset.
 It also has a relations.txt file containing the list of relations.

 ### Presentation

 You can find slides presented during WWW'22 on the paper here: https://docs.google.com/presentation/d/19QFgA1XfQPf4Fx2FsuFjWxr7-MJwvo8zKLHCSbcN-8Y/edit?usp=sharing
 The video associated with the presentation can be found here: https://drive.google.com/file/d/1pFNzJRyVvjq_UrIfiyEzL4BGvUDHLJdP/view?usp=sharing